OrBenyamin7/RoboMo/README.md

 ## Repository Contents

-**-Source Code:** The main codebase including the front-end and back-end components.

 **-Project Book Phase A:** A detailed document outlining the development process, challenges, architecture, and overall methodology used in the project during Phase A.

 **-PowerPoint Presentation:** A summary presentation highlighting key aspects of the project, including objectives, achievements in Phase A.